 Medical imaging or diagnostic equipment such as Computed Tomography (CT), Ultrasound, and Magnetic Resonance Imaging (MRI) devices play a critical role in modern healthcare.
-But while these devices enable healthcare providers to better diagnosis their patients' and provide an optimal treatment plan, they are also very expensive to maintain.
+But while these devices enable healthcare providers to better diagnose their patients' and provide an optimal treatment plan, they are also very expensive to maintain.
 As these devices have become increasingly connected, opportunities to the role of machine learning (ML) for medical equipment maintenance has become important to keeping them up and running in order to provide the best patient care and maximize revenues.

 Cost and Complexity